InfrastructureServices/dnsconfd/docs/com.redhat.dnsconfd.md

   - **servers**: array of dictionaries, each representing server that should be set as a forwarder.
 Allowed keys are:
     - address: string or bytes containing server's ip address.
 Only this entry is required.
     - port: optional, integer indicating port number that should be used.
-Defaulting to `53` or `853` when `DoT` is used as protocol.
+Defaulting to `53` or `853` when `dns+tls` is used as protocol.
-    - protocol: optional, string either `plain` or `DoT`.
-Defaulting to `plain`.
+    - protocol: optional, string either `dns+udp`, `dns+tcp` or `dns+tls`.
+Defaulting to `dns+udp`.
     - name: optional, server name indication.
 Used when `DoT` is used to verify, presence of a right certificate.
 Defaulting to None.
     - routing_domains: optional, list of strings with the domain name whose members will be resolved only by this or other servers with the same domain entry
     - search_domains: optional, list of strings with the domains that should be used for host-name lookup
-    - interface: optional, integer indicating if server can be used only through interface with this interface index.
+    - interface: optional, string indicating if server can be used only through interface with this interface name.
     - dnssec: optional, boolean indicating whether this server supports dnssec or not.
 Defaulting to `False`.
     - networks: optional, list of strings representing networks whose reverse dns records must be resolved by this server
     - connection-uuid: optional, string uuid of the connection associated with server in NetworkManager